Anurag0798/Iris-Flower-Species-Classification-App/README.md

 # Iris Flower Species Classification App

 ## Overview
-The Iris Flower Species Classification App is a Streamlit application that accepts sepal and petal measurements, uses a classification model, predicts the Iris species (setosa, versicolor, virginica), and can optionally store inputs and predictions for analysis.
+The Iris Flower Species Classification App is a Streamlit application that accepts sepal and petal measurements, uses classification models, predicts the Iris species (setosa, versicolor, virginica), and can optionally store inputs and predictions for analysis.
 The repository contains the Streamlit app, a requirements file, and a model artifact (pickle/joblib).

 Repository:
 ```